MLC II : Introduction and Guidelines for Students (2013-2014)

 What is the “Pathophysiologic Hypothesis” that we have to hand in?

-Submission of a pathophysiologic hypothesis outlining reasonable causes for the patient's problems in terms of known underlying disease processes is required for select cases and readings as a criterion for passing the course.
+Submission of a pathophysiologic hypothesis outlining reasonable causes for the patient's problems in terms of known underlying disease processes is required on most cases as a criterion for passing the course.
 The format for this exercise will be discussed and demonstrated.
 Instructions and examples are found on the course website by clicking on the following links for "Hypothesis Format" and "Sample Hypothesis."
 Students should include not only their own ID number on the assignment, but the ID number(s) of any students they collaborate with on the task as well.

 What will happen in the class sessions?